 What are Compounds?

-To understand topicals requires an understanding of our endocannabinoid system.
-Just like your brain and heart, everyone has one, regardless of whether they consume cannabis or not.
+Understanding how topicals work requires knowledge of the endocannabinoid system (ECS).
+For starters, just like your brain and heart, everyone has an ECS, regardless of whether they consume cannabis or not.

-Upon applying a cannabis topical, a set of cannabinoids attach themselves to these receptors, triggering localized effects such as pain relief and/or anti-inflammatory responses.
-The total effect depends on the cannabinoid content in conjunction with the ingredients used to make the topical.
+Upon applying a cannabis topical, cannabinoids attach themselves to these receptors, offering localized effects such as pain relief and/or anti-inflammatory responses.

 What About Those Patches?

-Most topicals lack ability to enter the bloodstream, all except for transdermal patches.
-They achieve this by way of an additive within the patch that functions as a carrier to help THC get into the bloodstream.
+Most topicals lack the ability to enter the bloodstream, all except for transdermal patches.
+Patches contain an additive that functions as a carrier to get THC into the bloodstream.

-Since this system bypasses the liver, the high doesn't resemble edibles, whereby delta-9-THC converts to ultra 11-Hydroxy-THC, but instead resembles smoked or vaped products albeit with a slower, timed delivery.
+This system bypasses the liver, so the high doesn't resemble edibles (whereby delta-9-THC converts to ultra 11-Hydroxy-THC), but feels more like smoked or vaped products albeit with a slower, timed delivery.

 Lastly, compounds may require a longer term treatment approach.
-Staying attuned to improvements helps you understand what regimen to change.
-Our bodies will adapt to dosages, so in-between breaks will help reset the ECS system should dosage wane over time.
+Staying attuned to improvements helps you adjust your regimen.
+Our bodies will adapt to dosages, so in-between breaks can help reset the ECS should dosage wane over time.

 Advantages of Compounds